 We didn’t want to visit Florida and not spend at least one day at the beach.
 We chose to visit the Titusville area for a day.
 We stopped at Dixie Crossroads for lunch–one of the best decisions we made on the trip.
 I am not a big seafood person but I could eat their crabcakes every day of my life.
 Steve also loved his shrimp and grits.

 After lunch, we went searching for a beach.
 We found Playalinda, which we felt was appropriate because my mother’s name was Linda.
 We managed to not park at the nude beach.
 It was February so we had large swaths of the beach to ourselves.
-We had taken the beach chairs out of our car to make room for our luggage so we mostly walked along the beach.
-It’s on our list of places we would like to see again.
+It’s on our list of Orlando area places we would like to see again.

 The center has beautiful walkways and signs that alert you to what wildlife you may see.
 It also warns you about alligators–which we did not see.
 We enjoyed our peaceful stroll here.
 If you go, there is an admission fee.